akrolewski/BallTreeXcorrZ/README.md

 Pair counting is done in cross_correlate.py, which starts by generating a BallTree of the photometric catalog or photometric randoms.
 Optionally one can load a pre-existing tree, which allows you to run different deltaz slices at once.
 See https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.BallTree.html for details on BallTree.
 I use the default leaf_size as I find tree-generation is <20 minutes for my largest catalogs, but one could imagine optimizing by playing with leaf_size.
 I use the 'haversine' metric to compute curved-sky distances between points.

 After generating (or loading) the tree, I then loop over redshift slices of deltaz=0.01, chosen to be as small or smaller than you would want to use on data.
-For each redshift slice I return the pair counts around each quasar and the index of that quasar in the spectroscopic catalog.
+For each redshift slice I return the pair counts around each spectroscopic object and the index of that spectroscopic object in the spectroscopic catalog.

 Generating and querying the tree are the most computationally expensive steps of the process.
 I have not set up cross_correlate.py with MPI, but instead leave it up to the user to choose a zmin and zmax and potentially run several chunks in parallel.